YWoodw/hackathon/charity/README.md

-# ShareCare Charity API yvo
+# ShareCare Charity API yvonne

 In order to run the API you'll need to set the following environment variables.